slemire/slemire.github.io/_posts/2019-09-07-htb-writeup-bastion.md

 ### Portscan

-Interesting: SSH is open on a Windows box, this will probably the way in once we find some credentials.
+OpenSSH is running on the Windows machine.
+As this is not a standard Windows service, I make note of it as this might be needed to log in later when we find credentials.

 ```
 # nmap -sC -sV -p- 10.10.10.134